MPLS P-Router, Router or Layer-3 Switch?

 One of my readers is struggling with the aftermath of marketing gimmicks:

-We will be implementing a new network soon, and we're discussing P-routers versus regular routers versus switches.
+We will implement a new network soon, and we're discussing P-routers versus regular routers versus switches.
 I'm looking for arguments to go one way or the other.

 TL&DR: there’s no difference between router and L3 switch.

-The important part is the functionality you need.
-Based on their intended use, some boxes tend to have low table sizes (you can’t pump a full BGP table into a ToR L3 switch even though it runs BGP, unless you’re David Barroso – more about that in an upcoming Software Gone Wild podcast), or limited QoS, or no shaping, or…
+The critical part is the functionality you need.
+Based on their intended use, some boxes tend to have low table sizes (you can’t pump a full BGP table into a ToR L3 switch even though it runs BGP unless you’re David Barroso – more about that in an upcoming Software Gone Wild podcast), or limited QoS, or no shaping, or…

 You should always start with “what services do I want to offer”, continue with “how would I best implement them with the simplest possible design”, go down the path of “which functions do I need to make this design work” and finally “which boxes from which vendors fit my needs?”

-As for MPLS, do keep in mind that very few L3 switches support MPLS, and even those that do tend to have a very limited number of MPLS labels (although QFX5100 does a very good job squeezing 16K labels out of Trident-II chipset), which might or might not be a problem depending on what the outcome of the previous paragraph is.
+As for MPLS, do keep in mind that very few L3 switches support MPLS, and even those that do tend to have a very limited number of MPLS labels (although QFX5100 does an excellent job squeezing 16K labels out of Trident-II chipset), which might or might not be a problem depending on what the outcome of the previous paragraph is.

-Explore my MPLS/VPN books, MPLS webinar, and MPLS Tech Talks.
+Explore my MPLS/VPN books, and Enterprise MPLS and MPLS Essentials webinars.

 http://www.cisco.com/c/en/us/products/collateral/ios-nx-os-software/layer-3-vpns-l3vpn/whitepaper_c11-638769.html